Rohinik7/263994_MiniProject/README.md

 * All the files must be stored in the same directory
 * Run the file hangman_code.py
 * Guess the letters in the given movie
-* There will be total of 7 lives.
+* The user will be provided a total of 7 lives.
 The lives will be reduced by 1 for each wrong guess.
 * For every wrong guess the hangman stage would be one step closer to losing and would be displayed.
 * The letters that user has already guessed would be displayed as well.
 If the user enters the same letter again, there will be no change in the state.
 * The blanks in the movie name will be updated with the corresponding letter if the user guessed the letter right.